 Promotional graphics are visual assets used to promote a brand, product, or service.

-These graphics range from digital ads and social media posts to posters, brochures, packaging, and outdoor ads.
+These visual content materials range from digital ads and social media posts to posters, brochures, packaging, and outdoor ads.
 The purpose of promotional graphics is to create a memorable and impactful impression on the target audience.
 And, in doing so, enjoy increased brand awareness, engagement, and, ultimately, sales.
 Unfortunately, the following brands probably won’t be reaping any of those benefits.

-Here are nine graphic design examples showing a bad design that you can laugh at, learn from, and never copy.
+Here are nine graphic design examples showing bad design principles that you can laugh at, learn from, and never, ever copy.

 1. Distorted Face

-First on the list is this car wrap promotional graphics for Canadian politician Yves Lévesque.
+First on the list of visual content examples is this car wrap promotional graphics for Canadian politician Yves Lévesque.

 At first glance, the ad looks okay – until the back passenger opens the window.
 When the window rolls down, Lévesque’s eyes and nose go down to his mouth, making Lévesque’s face look distorted.
 Definitely not a good look!